bevyengine/bevy-website/content/learn/book/control-flow/handling-errors.md

 }
 ```

-if-let enables using a concept called "let chaining".
+`if-let` enables using a concept called "let chaining".
-In the example program, a series of lets are chained together using `&&`, using and matching on values that were previously matched.
+In the example program, a series of `let`s are chained together using `&&`, using and matching on values that were previously matched.
-If all of the let patterns match successfully, the relevant branch is executed.
+If all `let` patterns match successfully, the relevant branch is executed.

 ## System Requirements

 We've been using `Query::single` to validate query data and dispatch logic accordingly.
 Since systems require certain data to be available to function, there are two ways to validate that data before a system runs:

-- SystemParam validation
+- `SystemParam` validation
 - Run conditions

 Run conditions and fallible system parameters are covered in [run conditions](@/learn/book/control-flow/run-conditions.md)